0x1F9F1/Open1560/game/Open1560-README.txt

 # Open1560
 Open1560 is an open source re-implementation of Midtown Madness 1 beta 1560.
 To run, extract the files in the zip directly into your Midtown Madness 1 directory and then run Open1560.exe.
+When running for the first time it is recommended to run as administrator so the correct AppCompatFlags can be applied

 # Setup
 In most cases, Open1560 should run optimally straight away.